As of May 25th 2018, the General Data Protection Regulation (GDPR) will become applicable.

 Question 5: Will the rules regarding how to approach existing customers (without opt-in, but with opt-out) still apply later on?

-The current rules for approaching current customers via commercial electronical messages are laid down in article 11.7, paragraph 3 of the Telecommunication law.
+Answer: The current rules for approaching current customers via commercial electronical messages are laid down in article 11.7, paragraph 3 of the Telecommunication law.
 These rules can be found one-by-one in the proposal of the e-Privacy Regulation of the European Committee.
 It is unknown whether this will be the case in the final version.

 Question 6: Regarding the communication with current customers: how does GDPR handle e-mail addresses/personal information obtained during the sale of a product or service?
-And how broad is that permission (comparable services/products)?

-From question 5, it seems that the use of e-mail addresses of ‘current customers’ (so the e-mail addresses obtained in the context of a sale of a product or service) to send commercial electronical communication will primarily be regulated in the e-Privacy Regulation and not in the GDPR.
+Answer: From question 5, it seems that the use of e-mail addresses of ‘current customers’ (so the e-mail addresses obtained in the context of a sale of a product or service) to send commercial electronical communication will primarily be regulated in the e-Privacy Regulation and not in the GDPR.

 Important to mention: under the current rules of the e-Privacy Regulation (and it seems that it will stay this way in the future), the opportunity to opt-out (or offering a right of resistance) may suffice to lawfully practice this type of e-marketing.
 Permission is not mandatory in this situation.
 The electronic communication must thereby include ‘own comparable services or products’.